-Association AGM 2011 Wrap-Up
+Association AGM Wrap-Ups

-All members of the UCC community were invited to attend the UCC Association annual general meeting and to hear the board of governors report to the community on Wednesday, Oct.
+All members of the UCC community were invited to attend the UCC Association annual general meeting and to hear the board of governors report to the community on Oct.
 12, 2011.

 Under discussion was the topic of what makes a world-class school even greater.
-A well-rounded program, high academic standards, a global perspective and a motivating environment are all critical factors that distinguish a world-class school from others, and ones that Upper Canada College has built its international reputation upon for the last 184 years.
+A well-rounded program, high academic standards, a global perspective and a motivating environment are all critical factors that distinguish a world-class school from others, and ones that Upper Canada College has built its international reputation upon for the last 185 years.
 Based on those elements alone, UCC ranks among the most elite schools in the world — with one important difference.

 Schools such as Andover, Eton and Exeter provide financial aid to 30 to 55 per cent of their students.
 We’re not even close to that, although we’ve taken the first steps.